marklagendijk/node-toogoodtogo-watcher/README.md

 Note: You can add multiple events to `webhookEvents`

-## Configure Heroku integration

-1. Install the Heroku CLI and login.
-2. From your terminal, run ```heroku config:set TOOGOODTOGO_CONFIG_FILE=content```, replacing content with the content of your json config file.

 ## Docker
 Note: the Docker image is a multiarch image.
 So it will also work on Raspberry Pi's.